OGGM/oggm/docs/flowlines.rst

 :py:class:`InversionFlowline` objects.
-These flowlines now have a regular corrdinate spacing along the flowline (which they will keep for the rest of the workflow), and the tail of the tributaries are cut according to a simple rule:
+These flowlines now have a regular corrdinate spacing along the flowline (which they will keep for the rest of the workflow), and the tail of the tributaries are cut according to a distance threshold rule:

 .. ipython:: python